shaddow1201/CredentialVerify/avoiding_common_attacks.md

 further limit downstream contracts through the use of isCredentialOrg function.

-6. Exposed functions - again since actors only act on their own data, and no ether is transfered, even if a bad actor does call the function, it still doesn't interact with anyone elses data.
+6. Exposed functions - again since actors only act on their own data, and no ether is transfered, even if a bad actor does manage to call the function, it still doesn't interact with anyone elses data.
 Further limiting using modifiers will occur in version 2 and the upgrade to Javascript testing for more fucntional testing

 7. Exposed Secrets - there are no secrets to keep in this org.